-The fact that there is less biomass in surface waters, but more dFe in deep waters above MB, compared to more biomass in surface waters, but less dFe in deep waters above PB, suggests that there is more limited upward mixing of deep waters above MB (and thus less upward mixing of dFe) as a result of the greater density gradient from salty MCDW in the water column on this bank.
+The fact that there is less biomass in surface waters, but more dFe in deep waters above MB, compared to more biomass in surface waters, but less dFe in deep waters above PB, suggests that there is more limited upward mixing of deep waters above MB (and thus less upward mixing of dFe) as a result of the greater density gradient resulting from salty MCDW in the water column on this bank.
 Thus, ironically, MCDW may be hindering the supply of Fe to the surface waters, rather than being the source of this limiting micro-nutrient, as originally hypothesized.

-500 Acknowledgements
+Acknowledgements

-501 We thank the Captain and crew of the RV NB Palmer and the RPSC technical 502 support staff both on land and at sea for their professional help in planning and ensuring a 503 successful expedition in Ross Sea.
-We also thank our fellow scientists for their frequent 504 help in the sub-sampling program and TM casts during the cruise, and the chief scientist 505 Dr. Kohut and co-chief scientist Dr. Kustka and other PIs for making their data available 506 and compiling the cruise data sets.
-Finally, we thank Dr. Swift (chief scientist) and the 507 CLIVAR group for allowing us to occupy an extra station during the following CLIVAR 508 S4P cruise, which had been lost to bad weather, during the SEAFARERS cruise.
+We thank the Captain and crew of the RV NB Palmer and the RPSC technical support staff both on land and at sea for their professional help in planning and ensuring a successful expedition in Ross Sea.
+We also thank our fellow scientists for their frequent help in the sub-sampling program and TM casts during the cruise, and the chief scientist Dr. Kohut and co-chief scientist Dr. Kustka and other PIs for making their data available and compiling the cruise data sets.
+We thank Dr. Swift (chief scientist) and the CLIVAR group for allowing us to occupy an extra station during the following CLIVAR S4P cruise, which had been lost to bad weather, during the SEAFARERS cruise.
+Finally, we thank the editor Dr. McGillicuddy and two anonymous reviewers and for their fruitful suggestions that helped improve the clarity of this manuscript.